SimonDedman/movegroup/README.md

 in your dataset.
 For acoustic data, the error is likely static, in which case one can use a single value which is repeated for all positions.
-For satellite data, each position can have a different error based on changing strength of satellite uplink connection, number of satelllites for triangulation, etc. If you have positions possibly filtered by `argosfilter::sdafilter` and with state space models applied using the `aniMotum` package (a process you can follow thanks to scripts
+For satellite data, each position can have a different error based on changing strength of satellite uplink connection, number of satellites for triangulation, etc. If you have positions possibly filtered by `argosfilter::sdafilter` and with state space models applied using the `aniMotum` package (a process you can follow thanks to scripts